ps4star/FSE/ref.md

 ```
 Hello,&spI&spam&spa&spstring&sp(look&spma,&spno&spquotes).
 ```
+Special characters require an extra escape character before them to work properly.
+This means \\n rather than simply \n.

 ### Decimal Int
 If you really want to, you can use decimal int IDs for items and pokemon (again, just use the built-in table).
 They are also used for certain commands, such as warp.